Capital Blues

 Red Hot Blues & BBQ 2024

-Coming May 24-27, 2024: we’re hosting the triumphant return of Red Hot Blues & BBQ, an annual weekend of picnics, bands, and late night blues dances around the DC area, featuring live music with local legends Carly Harvey and Stacy Brooks and headliner D.K.
+Coming May 24-27, 2024: we’re hosting the triumphant return of Red Hot Blues & BBQ, an annual weekend of picnics, bands, and late night blues dances around the DC area, featuring live music with local legends Carly Harvey and Stacy Brooks and Louisiana headliner D.K.
 Harrell.
-Registration for the full weekend, live music only, or individal dances is now open!
+Full weekend passes are sold out, but live music only passes and individual dance passes are still open!

 Back Room Blues, our weekly dance, happens Thursday nights at 9 pm in the Back Room at Glen Echo Park.
 Beginner lessons start at 8:15.
 Hope to dance with you there!